jhap1982/giveituruguay/2002/2002-07-09 - Ellis Island, New York City, NY, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Otherside
+6. Otherside
-Don't Forget Me
+7. Don't Forget Me
-Right on Time
+8. Right on Time
-Dig a Pony tease
+9. Dig a Pony tease
-I Could Die for You
+10. I Could Die for You
-Latest Disgrace tease
+11. Latest Disgrace tease
-Parallel Universe
+12. Parallel Universe
-Can't Stop
+13. Can't Stop
-Californication
+14. Californication
-Venice Queen
+15. Venice Queen
-Me and My Friends
+16. Me and My Friends
-ENCORE BREAK
+<br>  ENCORE BREAK
-Under the Bridge
+17. Under the Bridge
-The Power of Equality
+18. The Power of Equality

 ## Notes